 Explore Praslin’s Vallée de Mai Nature Reserve, a UNESCO World Heritage site where all six of the Seychelles’ native palm species—including the giant coco de mer—can be found.
 Then sail east to idyllic La Digue, where spectacular granite boulders tower over the blush sands of Anse Source d’Argent, named by National Geographic as the world’s best beach.
 Explore the island by bicycle or ox-drawn cart, swim in its warm waters, and venture to Veuve Special Reserve to search for rare species including the endangered Seychelles paradise flycatcher.

-Disembark in the capital, Victoria, on Mahé Island, and transfer to the airport for your flight home, arriving the following day.
+Disembark in the capital, Victoria, on Mahé Island.
+Rooms are reserved until the late transfer to the airport for flights home, arriving the following day.

 Accompanying each expedition is a diverse team of experts--from naturalists to regional specialists — who will share their knowledge and insights on the wildlife, landscapes and local culture.
 The expert featured below will be part of the expedition team on the date noted.